In late October a private residential home near North Vancouver’s Edgemont Village turns into the Belmont Haunted House Halloween attraction.

 - Dovercourt Crypt – a haunted house at 3637 Maginnis Avenue in North Vancouver’s Lynn Valley that’s open on three or so days in the lead up to Halloween.
 Admission here is also by donation.
-(To be confirmed for 2020.)
+(Not happening in 2020.)

 - Brinkworth Dungeon – an exceptional haunted attraction at 22260 48th Avenue in Langley where pretty much everything is made by hand by a professional artist.
-(This attraction is hoping to run in 2020.)
+(This attraction is running in 2020.)

 - Coquitlam Halloween House – at 443 Draycott Street in Coquitlam.
 Admission is by donation benefiting Variety the Children’s Charity.
-(To be confirmed for 2020.)
+(Not happening in 2020.)

 - Anmore Manor – at 1151 Robin Way in Anmore (in the Tri-Cities area not far from Belcarra Regional Park).
 Admission is by donation of cash or food benefiting the Share Society.
 (Not happening in 2020, although they will have a few outdoor decorations.)